What Else Do You Need to Know?

 The Role of a Notaire

-Inheritance Laws in France
+Inheritance & Succession Laws

 Inheritance Laws in France generally take precedence over UK law for any property owned in France and specify that the estate of a deceased person is shared between his/her children.
-Please seek specialist advice particularly if the house is jointly owned.
+Please seek specialist advice, particularly if the house is jointly owned.

 French Tax and Law